Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Introduction

 In this equation, sums on $i$ and $j$ proceed separately over all $N$ particles in the system, while ${\bf r}_{i}(t+\tau)$ and ${\bf r}_{j}(\tau)$ are the locations of scatterers $i$ and $j$ at times $t+\tau$ and $\tau$, respectively.

-In applying eq \ref{eq:g1qgeneral}, two particularly interesting experimental circumstances are described as mutual diffusion measurements and as probe diffusion measurements.
-In a measurement on a binary solvent: scatterer system, the scattering particles may be concentrated or dilute.
-Quasielastic scattering on such a system measures the mutual diffusion coefficient, which describes the diffusion of the scatterers down a concentration gradient\cite{phillies1974a,phillies1974b}.
+In applying eq \ref{eq:g1qgeneral}, two particularly interesting experimental circumstances are described as measuring mutual diffusion or probe diffusion.
+Quasielastic scattering on a binary solvent: scatterer system measures the mutual diffusion coefficient, which describes the motion of scatterers down a concentration gradient\cite{phillies1974a,phillies1974b}.
 Tracer diffusion experiments examine ternary solvent: matrix : probe systems.
-In these systems the matrix component may be dilute or concentrated, is substantially responsible for the system's rheological and other interesting properties, but is nearly optically inert.
-Conversely, the probe (tracer) component is dilute, has virtually no effect on rheological and other properties of the solvent: matrix system, but dominates scattering by the ternary mixture.
-If matrix scattering is not entirely negligible, there are established, reliable ways to isolate the probe scattering, based on spectral subtraction at the level of the field correlation function.
+The matrix component is substantially responsible for the system's rheological properties, but is nearly optically inert.
+Conversely, the probe component is dilute, has virtually no effect on the rheological properties of the system, but dominates scattering.
+If matrix scattering is not entirely negligible, there are established, reliable ways to isolate probe scattering, based on spectral subtraction at the level of the field correlation function, as discussed in the Appendix.